trike33/vector_labs_sqli/README.md

 ### Step 3: Create a Virtual Environment & Install Dependencies

-It's highly recommended to use a virtual environment.
+It's highly recommended to use a virtual environment to avoid depencies problems.

 Create a virtual environment
 `python3 -m venv venv`